Luis Gerardo Méndez

 Luis Gerardo Hernández Méndez (born 12 March 1982) is a Mexican actor and producer born in Aguascalientes City.
 Having previously mostly appeared in smaller films and on television, Méndez shot to fame with his starring role in the 2013 comedy film The Noble Family, which for a few months was Mexico's highest-ever grossing film.
-The following year, he played a role in the movie Cantinflas, and as of 2015, he co-produced (with friend Gary Alazraki) and co-starred (with Mariana Treviño) in Club de Cuervos, which is Netflix's first ever original production in Spanish.
+The following year, he played a role in the movie Cantinflas, and as of 2015, he co-produced (with friend Gary Alazraki).
+He co-starred (with Mariana Treviño) in Club de Cuervos, which is Netflix's first-ever original production in Spanish.
 More recently, his production company Cine Vaquero had a first look deal with ViacomCBS International Studios.
+He appeared as Baltasar Frías in the Peacock black comedy mystery series The Resort (2022).